|L-R: Julie Speer; Doug Price, Mariel Rodriguez-McGill, and Dana Schmidt|

 The testing sessions were a great success in this regard.
 More often than not, a tester would make a recommendation about a design aspect or a piece of content, and on the other side of the glass our team would mouth “Of course!”
 We were eager to implement the suggestions.

 There was a strong emphasis on accessibility.
-A high traffic area, like our programming schedule for instance, should have a very visible shortcut.
+A high traffic area, like our programming schedule, should have a very visible shortcut.
 Our site should inspire confidence in our visitors; they know exactly how to get the information they need in a timely fashion.

 We also want to create a two-way communication with users.
 While the website should be a source of rich content, it’s important to include a means to engage with this great content.
 Increasing interactivity through commenting and sharing functions is a priority.